-Most sales people are guilty of colouring the entire prospect pool within a common shade.
+Most salespeople are guilty of coloring the entire prospect pool within a common shade.
 This generally means providing the same offers to your entire customer database.
 In this process, you inevitably end-up disregarding the size and variations among your prospects.

-You can overcome this through providing a more customized customer offer.
-For this, you need to understand the particular customer need and following-it up on the long-term.
+You can overcome this by providing a more customized customer offer.
+For this, you need to understand the particular customer need and following it up on the long-term.